athaigueperse/ada-template-website/README.md

 | Winter     | 4.057                       |

 We concluded from the data that the average ratings remain consistent across seasons.
-Seasonal changes have a negligible effect on the predicted ratings.
 The bar chart below illustrates the minimal difference in average ratings across Spring, Summer, and Winter.
+These results were expected from the small values of the season coefficients in the linear regression model.

 ![Seasonal bias plots](plots/seasonal5.png)

 #### **Seasonal Trends by Beer Style**

-To see the seasonal trends by beer style we plotted a heatmap for beer styles across seasons.
+To visualize the variations of predicted average rating across seasons for different beer styles, we plotted a heatmap.

 In the heatmap below, we observe that most beer styles show little color variations across seasons.
-We understand that the predicted ratings for the beer styles are the same regardless of the season.
-The season has a small effect on the predicted ratings.
-We conclude that the seasonal changes have a small but statistically significant effect on predicted ratings.
+This suggests that the predicted rating for a given beer style is the same regardless of the season.

 ![Seasonal bias plots](plots/seasonal2.png)

-##### *Top 10 Beer Styles*
+##### *Top 10 Beer Styles by average predicted rating*

+For a more fine-grained analysis, we decided to look at the seasonal variations of several subsets of beer styles.
+First, we considered the 10 beer styles with the highest average predicted rating by the model.

 The line plot for the top-rated beer styles shows subtle fluctuations across seasons.
 Predicted ratings for styles like American Double/Imperial Stout and Quadruple (Quad) remain consistently high with minimal variation.

-For example, we got ratings for American Double/Imperial Stout: 4.85 → 4.84 → 4.85 and for Gueuze: 4.78 → 4.78 → 4.78.
-Therefore, we conclude that for the highest-rated beer styles, ratings are consistent regardless of the season.
+For instance, the predicted ratings for American Double/Imperial Stout are 4.85 in the spring, 4.84 in summer and 4.85 in winter.
+We concluded from these results that for the highest-rated beer styles, ratings are consistent regardless of the season.

 ![Seasonal bias plots](plots/seasonal3.png)

-##### *Bottom 10 Beer Styles*
+##### *Bottom 10 Beer Styles by average predicted rating*

-The line plot for the lowest-rated beers (e.g., Light Lager, Pale Lager, and Malt Liquor) similarly shows minimal seasonal impact.
+The line plot for the lowest-rated beers (e.g., Light Lager, Pale Lager, and Malt Liquor) based on predicted ratings similarly shows minimal seasonal impact.

-For example, we got ratings for beer style Light Lager: 3.29 → 3.28 → 3.29.
-We also confirm that seasonal bias is negligible across both highly rated and poorly rated beer styles.
+For instance, the predicted ratings for Light Lager are 3.29 in the spring, 3.28 in summer and 3.29 in winter.
+Just like for the top-rated beer styles, the season appeared to have a negligible influence on the ratings of poorly-rated beer styles.

 ![Seasonal bias plots](plots/seasonal4.png)

 #### **Distribution of Seasonal Variation**

-To understand the range of seasonal variations, we calculated the maximum-minimum difference for predicted ratings across seasons.
+In order to have an idea of the distribution of the seasonal variations of predicted ratings across beer styles, we calculated the maximum-minimum difference for predicted ratings across seasons for the different beer styles and showed the distribution of the results using a histogram.
 We observed that most beer styles have a rating range of 0.004-0.005 which indicates very little variation across seasons.
-The histogram below shows a concentrated distribution, and we can see the negligible seasonal impact of season on beer preferences.
-Below there exists the histogram of distribution of seasonal variations.

 ![Seasonal bias plots](plots/seasonal6.png)

 #### **Conclusion on Seasonal Biases**
-In conclusion, we found that seasonal bias in beer ratings, while statistically significant, was practically negligible.
-The main factors that influenced beer ratings were user average ratings, brewery averages, and style averages, which had the biggest impact.
-Both top-rated and bottom-rated beer styles showed very little variation across seasons.
-Overall, we concluded that seasonality had no meaningful effect on beer ratings, as user behavior and brewery related factors played a much larger role in determining the beer ratings.
+In conclusion, we found that seasonal variations did not appear to have a practically significant impact on beer ratings.
+Other factors such as user and brewery average ratings seemed to play a much larger role in determining the beer ratings.

-### Experience biases
+### Experience bias
 The last part of our analysis consisted in assessing the influence of user experience on beer ratings.
 It is well known that taste develops and refines over time.
 A good example is wine palate evolution: many young people initially dislike wine or prefer cheaper varieties, but they progressively develop a preference for older, high-quality wines as they age.
 We decided to investigate whether this phenomenon of palate refinement also occurs in beer ethusiasts.

 For this analysis, we decided to focus on users who posted a substantial number of reviews, based on a chosen threshold, and worked on the BeerAdvocate and RateBeer datasets separately.
 We started by sorting the reviews from each selected user chronologically and assigning an "experience level" to each review based on the number of reviews the user had posted up to that point.
 These levels were predefined and consistent across all users: new reviewer (first n reviews), amateur (from the n+1th to the oth review), and expert (from the o+1th review onward).